bvbohnen/X3_Customizer/README.md

   * The quickest way to set up a command script is to copy and edit the input_scripts/Example_Transforms.py file.
 Included in the repository is Authors_Transforms, the author's personal set of transforms, which can be checked for futher examples.

-  * Transformed output files will be generated in an unpacked form in the x3 directories, or to a custom output directory set using Set_Path.
-Already existing files will be renamed, suffixing with '.x3c.bak', if they do not appear to have been created by the customizer on a prior run.
+  * Transformed output files will be generated to a catalog file in the addon folder by default, or as loose files in the x3 directories if requested.
+Scripts are always placed in the scripts folder.
+Already existing loose files will be renamed, suffixing with '.x3c.bak', if they do not appear to have been created by the customizer on a prior run.
 A json log file will be written with information on which files were created or renamed.

   * Warning: this tool will attempt to avoid unsafe behavior, but the user should back up irreplaceable files to be safe against bugs such as accidental overwrites of source files with transformed files.